James-TYQ/MTDEval/README.md

 <h3 id="3.1">⬇️ Step 1: Installation</h3>

-To train or inference SaMer, first clone the repository;
+To train or inference MTDEval, first clone the repository;

 Next, set up a conda environment to manage the dependencies:
 ```bash